Universal quantum computation via scalable measurement-free error correction: Measurement-free fault-tolerant logical CCZ

 In the teleportation protocol, the logical state is moved to a fresh register, which is initialized in the correct gauge.
 The gauge information of the original state is removed by the unencoding gadget.
 Its MF variant is illustrated in \cref{fig:ccz-results-gauge-fixing-teleportation}, and requires two additional logical registers.
 Note that it can also correct single bit-flip errors, and has the added benefit of converting potential leakage errors into computational errors.

 To extend a Bacon-Shor code in the Shor gauge from $3 \times 3$ to $3 \times 9$, it is sufficient to perform two consecutive transversal CNOTs from the code to a $\ket{0}^{\otimes 9}$, cf.~\cref{fig:ccz-results-gauge-fixing-extend}.
 However, this may propagate bit flips that may lead to uncorrectable errors, so to make the procedure FT we introduce bit-flip corrections $\mathrm{C}_X^{(R)}$ along the rows, cf.~\cref{fig:repetition-correction}.
-To shrink back a logical state to the $3 \times 3$ code, it is then sufficient to perform a partial unencoding similar to $\Lambda_Z$, illustrated in \cref{fig:ccz-results-gauge-fixing-shrink}.
-Since the circuits act independently on each row, all single phase-flips remain correctable and cannot propagate to different rows.
+To shrink back a logical state to the $3 \times 3$ code, it is then sufficient to perform a series of CNOTs, illustrated in \cref{fig:ccz-results-gauge-fixing-shrink}.
+Since the circuits act independently on each row, phase-flips cannot propagate to different rows and remain correctable.
+In principle, such schemes can be generalized to any $3 \times 3^k$ Bacon-Shor code, to directly perform transversal $C^k Z$ gates~\cite{yoder2017-baconshor-ccz}.